Quebec adds 1,631 new cases of COVID-19 and 88 deaths as hospitalizations drop

 Since March, 250,491 people have become infected with COVID-19, of which 223,367 have now recovered.

 Hospitalizations dropped by 27, for a total of 1,426 people in care.
-Of those, the number of people in intensive care dropped by four.
+Of those, the number of people in intensive care dropped by four, for a total of 212.

-Montreal was the most affected region, reporting 681 new cases, up 679 from the days before.
+Montreal was the most affected region, reporting 681 new cases, up from 679 on Thursday.
 Since March, Montreal has reported a total of 89,607 infections.